-Strawberries are in season!
-There are very few who dislike them, I know only two such people.
+There are very few who dislike strawberries, I know only two such people.
 I love everything about them, from texture, to smell, to taste.
-Painters also love the way they look, red and tiny they make the perfect object to study for still lives.
+Painters also love the way they look, red and tiny they make the perfect object to study for still lifes.
 Enjoy the feast!

 Lucian Freud painted this life-size strawberry still life at the height of his fascination with the Old Masters.
-Indeed, he was so passionate that the then-director of the National Gallery Neil MacGregor granted him a 24/7 access so that he could enjoy the peace and quiet with his easel after midnight.
-This work was painted as a gift to Ann Rothermere who was Freud’s patron and close friend (so close that Rothermere’s lover Ian Fleming was jealous, but then they married in 1952).
+Indeed, he was so passionate that the then-director of the National Gallery, Neil MacGregor, granted him 24/7 access so that he could enjoy the peace and quiet with his easel after midnight.
+This work was painted as a gift to Ann Rothermere who was Freud’s patron and close friend.
+(So close that Rothermere’s lover, Ian Fleming, was jealous, but then they married in 1952.)

-From the 1900s Renoir lived in the Midi region in Southern France, in Cagnes-sur-Mer he built a house in 1908.
-His failing health constraint him to a chair, but he didn’t stop to paint and focused on small format canvases of still lives.
+From the 1900s, Renoir lived in the Midi region in Southern France, in Cagnes-sur-Mer, where he built a house in 1908.
+His failing health constrained him to a chair but he didn’t stop painting, focusing on small format canvases of still lifes.

-Louise Moillon was a French still-life painter in France whose speciality was the detailed and realistic rendering of fruit.
-She painted this marvellous painting when she was only 20 years old!
+Louise Moillon was a French still-life painter in France whose specialty was the detailed and realistic rendering of fruit.
+She painted this marvelous painting when she was only 20 years old!

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!